 One thing is to limit the amount of processed food.
 If you take a rice and dry it and make it into flour, you end up concentrating anything that might be in that product.
 So that’s a danger with things like rice cereals and rice crackers.
 I understand it—I have a toddler—and sometimes as a parent, you’re so busy and the processed food is convenient.
 But I think if we can limit the amount of processed foods, there are a number of health benefits to that, and one of them may be exposure to heavy metals.

 It’s a good idea to take precautions with rice in the non-processed form, too.
 Rice is grown under flooded conditions, which draws out a form of arsenic in the soil.
-In addition, the rice plant is very efficient at taking up arsenic.
-[Editor’s note: Brown rice has been shown to have higher arsenic levels than white rice.
-Cooking rice in a ratio of six parts water to one part rice, and draining the water afterwards, has been shown to almost halve arsenic levels.]
+In addition, the rice plant is very efficient at taking up arsenic. to almost halve arsenic levels.>

 You can also buy more local food.
 When it comes to lead, I think a majority of the food grown here in Canada is pretty good, because we phased out the use of lead a while ago, but there are other regions where that's not the case, so any food coming from those places has a greater risk of being contaminated.